New Abu Dhabi employment laws allow some companies to hire remote workers from April 1

 New employment regulations issued in Abu Dhabi enable companies to hire remote workers and allow for more flexible working arrangements.
 The Registration Authority (RA) of the international financial centre of Abu Dhabi – ADGM published the new laws that “provide greater clarity to employers and employees” about their rights and obligations.

-The regulations will come into effect on April 1, “granting employers sufficient time to align their internal policies, employment contracts and other employment-related matters with the requirements”.
+The regulations will become effective on April 1, “granting employers sufficient time to align their internal policies, employment contracts and other employment-related matters with the requirements”.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.